 Scott laughed as he thought: I'm 16, and I solo soon.
 Dad thinks I have a good sense of flight.
 I can't wait 'til I go to the States for flight training.
-For now, - thrust of the engine, the plane took though, Scott was satisfied to let his father do the landings.
+For now, though, Scott was satisfied to let his father do the landings.